hotwraith/ed-router/README.md

     - add `--spansh`, `-s` to: output a `spansh_route.txt` file uploadable to [Spansh](https://spansh.co.uk/)
     - add `--txt`, `-t` to: turn off the `route.txt` output
     - add `--greedy`, `-g` to: use a greedy algorithm when searching for routes
+    - add `-d`, `--debug` to: triggers debug logging when an error is catched
     - add `-h`, `--help` to: display the help message about args

 ### .exe